csswizardry/csswizardry.github.com/_posts/2013-11-04-code-reviews-as-a-service.md

 problems.
 This work is very specific to the clients’ needs, not something that can necessarily be picked up from examples used in talks or workshops.

-However—as is often the case—budgets, locations, timeframes and a lot more can mean that getting someone on site for a number of days is sometimes unfeasible.
+However — as is often the case — budgets, locations, timeframes and a lot more can mean that getting someone on site for a number of days is sometimes unfeasible.
 This is a shame, but inevitable.
 These constraints, however, gave me an idea…

 ## Remote code reviews

-Earlier this year—at [CSSconf.eu](http://2013.cssconf.eu/)—[Jed Schmidt](https://twitter.com/jedschmidt)
+Earlier this year — at [CSSconf.eu](http://2013.cssconf.eu/) — [Jed Schmidt](https://twitter.com/jedschmidt)
 described me as a <i>human CSS linter</i>.
 I really loved this phrase because it nicely sums up a lot of the work I do: I spend a lot of my time assessing, rationalising and planning front-end projects, spotting potential pitfalls and